 The Chronicle ran a basic story, and the Marin County Independent Eagle focused on the local angle.
-The Press Examiner had the most extensive coverage of the scene: Former San Rafael Area Prep Baseball Star Donny Shelhorne Found Dead On RCJC Campus by Gerald Leoni March 3rd, 2017-The body of former Terra Linda Pratt Valley High School student Donald E. Shelhorne was discovered early yesterday morning on a dirt trail in a remote part of the RC Junior College campus.
+The Press Examiner had the most extensive coverage of the scene: Former San Rafael Area Prep Baseball Star Donny Shelhorne Found Dead On RCJC Campus by Gerald Leoni March 3rd, 2019-The body of former Terra Linda Pratt Valley High School student Donald E. Shelhorne was discovered early yesterday morning on a dirt trail in a remote part of the RC Junior College campus.
 Foul play is suspected, according to authorities.
 Shelhorne, 23, was a partner in a start-up culinary business in Santa Rosa.
 He had been an all-league Marin County pitcher at Pratt and went on to play at Ripperton University in San Diego, graduating last spring.
 According to Sonoma County Sheriff's Department spokesman Matt Flynn, there were signs of blunt trauma to the head.
 Shelhorne was wearing running attire, authorities said.
 A company official confirmed that Shelhorne frequently ran following work.
-The body was discovered at approximately 7:20 am by a dog-walker in a wooded area known as The Bramble, which extends along the northeastern edge of the campus.
-Shelhorne was a Marin County native and attended Pratt Valley High School from 2008-2012.
-He was arrested in early 2012 and charged with manslaughter following the alcohol-related death of 16-year-old Meghan Britta at a southside Terra Linda party.
-Shelhorne eventually pled no-contest to a lesser charge and was given a year's probation and community service, according to Marin County court documents.
-No suspects have been named in the case.
+The body was discovered at approximately 7:20 am by a dogwalker in a wooded area known as The Bramble, which extends along the northeastern edge of the campus.
+Shelhorne was a Marin County native and attended Pratt Valley High School from 2010-2014.
+He was arrested in early 2014 and charged with manslaughter following the alcohol-related death of 16-year-old Meghan Britta at a southside Terra Linda party.
+Shelhorne pled no-contest and was given a year's suspended sentence and community service, according to Marin County court documents.
+Police declined to say if there are persons of interest.

 Chris closed the papers and put them in the Starbucks newspaper bin.
 Pretty straightforward.
 He knew they always held back information, but his gut feeling was they didn't have a whole lot.

 In any case, what good was it to waste time worrying about it?
 He opened a notebook and began a revised list.
 The original read:

+- 1 Ray

 - 2 DS

 - 3 'Chip'

 - 4 Simmons

 - 5 Ike's guy

 - 6 guy at video store

 - 7 football driver

-1 Ray

-8 Maierhaffer situation
+- 8 Maierhaffer situation

-9 soccer guy
+- 9 soccer guy

-10 Eric Mossman's person
+- 10 Eric Mossman's person

 The revised list was: